Apply the lean startup methodology, iteratively creating your marketplace.

 When he uses the platform himself, he is still amazed that people are actually willing to help him out.

-– It is such a nice feeling to be able to connect with your neighbours and see that strangers are actually really nice people.
+– It is such a nice feeling to be able to connect with your neighbors and see that strangers are actually really nice people.
 You want to contradict someone’s expectations, and I guess that creates a little bit of magic.

 Understand when you need to focus on demand